apache/camel-website/content/blog/2024/12/camel49-whatsnew/index.md

 - `camel-fury` - Serialize and deserialize messages using Apache Fury
 - `camel-observability-services` - Opinionated observability for Camel on cloud
 - `camel-smooks` - Added smooks also as a data format
+- `camel-torchserve` - Provide access to PyTorch TorchServe servers to run inference with PyTorch models remotely
 - `camel-jolokia-starter` - To make using Jolokia easy with Camel Spring Boot

 ## Upgrading